New Car “Dealer Installed” Accessories Claims

 What To Do If You Paid for Wrongful Dealer Installed Options

-Contact the auto consumer fraud attorneys at Whitney, LLP for a free consultation on your dealer installed accessories claims.
-If you have purchased a vehicle from a Maryland car dealership and have questions or concerns about charges for dealer installed options or accessories, or about any other issues with your vehicle, such as the vehicle’s accident and damage history not being disclosed, contact us for a free consultation.
+Contact the auto consumer fraud attorneys at Whitney, LLP for a legal consultation on your dealer installed accessories claims.
+If you have purchased a vehicle from a Maryland car dealership and have questions or concerns about charges for dealer installed options or accessories, or about any other issues with your vehicle, such as the vehicle’s accident and damage history not being disclosed, contact us for a legal consultation.

 We will need to review your vehicle sales contract, Buyer’s Order and any other paperwork you were provided, and discuss your conversations with the Dealer staff.